Internals

 Ignored Paths

 Metateam skips context detection and uploads for certain paths: node_modules, .git, vendor, venv, target, dist, build, __pycache__, and similar.
-This prevents supply-chain context injection from malicious packages and avoids noise.
+This prevents supply-chain context loading from malicious packages and avoids noise.

 Background Monitor